 Everyone wants to grow up to be healthy and happy and to feel in control of our own futures.
-Throughout our lives, our families, networks and communities are important in helping achieve this - and we know that at times, and as we develop and age, we will face different challenges and may need different types of support.
+Throughout our lives, our families, networks and communities are important to helping achieve this - and we know that at times, and as we develop and age, we will face different challenges and may need different types of support.

 We also recognise that some people - children, young people and adults - will face additional barriers to achieving their ambitions and that there are stark inequalities between the experiences of different residents.
-Helping early, before problems become entrenched, means us all working differently alongside our communities, responding to early warning signs that individuals or families may need help wherever people come into contact with us - this is the rationale for Haringey's Community First programme.
+Helping early, before problems become entrenched, means us all working differently alongside our communities.
+We think there are some themes which we see running through everything we do: